Smoke haze again forces delay in Australian Open qualifying - WHIZ News

-MELBOURNE, Australia (AP) — Australian Open officials delayed the start of play by two hours on the second day of qualifying until smoke from regional wild fires cleared later Wednesday.
+MELBOURNE, Australia (AP) — Australian Open officials delayed the start of play by two hours Wednesday on the second day of qualifying until smoke from regional wild fires cleared.

 Smoke and hazy conditions at Melbourne Park on Tuesday affected the opening day’s play with organizers criticized for allowing qualifying matches to proceed.

-The world No. 103, who is the third seed in the Open qualifying tournament, was critical of officials after his first-round win over Austrian Sebastian Ofner, which took over two hours in the hazy conditions that blanketed Melbourne Park on Wednesday.
+The 103rd-ranked player, who is seeded third in the qualifying tournament, was critical of officials after his first-round win over Sebastian Ofner, which took more than two hours in the hazy conditions that blanketed Melbourne Park on Wednesday.

 “You feel super dryness in your throat,” he said.
 “That’s 100% not normal and players who have asthma are at a huge disadvantage right now.”

-Organizers delayed play by three hours on Wednesday but the air quality index when the players took to court was still graded as “unhealthy” due to the smoke from the bush fires in Victoria.”
+Organizers delayed play on Wednesday but the air quality index when the players took to court was still graded as “unhealthy” because of the smoke from the bush fires in Victoria.

 The Australian Open begins Monday.